daoo/autodesk/README.md

 #### Client

-On Windows, use the task scheduler to setup tasks that sets the session state with curl (`autodesk` is again the host name of the computer running the server):
+Use the Windows task scheduler to setup tasks that sets the session state using the `bin/autodesk-activate.ps1` and `bin/autodesk-deactivate.ps1` scripts.

-    $ curl -X PUT -d "0" http://autodesk/api/session
-    $ curl -X PUT -d "1" http://autodesk/api/session